Lamictal (Lamotrigine) and Stevens-Johnson Syndrome: Causation, FDA Warnings, and Occupational Exposure Considerations

-Causation Assessment and Management
+Causation Assessment and Adequacy of Warnings

 Important Notice